bakpakin/Fennel/from-clojure.md

 work using a similar `seq` abstraction implemented for ordinary tables with linear runtime cost of converting tables to a sequential ones.
-In practice, using Cljlib allows porting most Clojure data transformations almost directly to Fennel.
+In practice, using Cljlib allows porting most Clojure data transformations almost directly to Fennel, though their performance characteristics will vary a lot.

 ## Pattern Matching